IBMStreams/streamsx.documentation/docs/4.3/qse-intro.markdown

 ## Download and installation instructions

-There are several ways to try Streams Quick Start Edition:
+There are 2 ways to try Streams Quick Start Edition:

 | Quick Start Edition  | Description         | Installation instructions |
 | -------------------- | -------------------- | ----------------|